Trần Ngọc Châu: Commentary & opinion

 The literature on the Vietnam War is vast and complex, particularly regarding pacification and counterinsurgency.
 Its contemporary relevance to the "War on Terror" following 9/11/2001 is often asserted.
 Of those commentators discussing Châu and his methods, many but not all share or parallel Châu's later views on the subsequent Phoenix Program: that his subtle, holistic counterinsurgency tactics and strategy in the hands of others acquired, or came to manifest, repugnant, self-defeating elements.
 Châu wrote in his memoirs that the Phoenix Program, which arguably emerged from his Census Grievance procedures, became an "infamous perversion" of it.
 The issues were convoluted, however; Châu himself could appear ambiguous.
 Indeed, general praise for American contributions to pacification was offered by an ARVN senior officer.

-In the media, the Phoenix Program under Robert Komer and William Colby became notorious for its alleged criminal conduct, including putative arbitrary killing.
+In the media, the Phoenix Program under Komer and Colby became notorious for its alleged criminal conduct, including putative arbitrary killing.
 Critics of the war often named Phoenix as an example of America's malfeasance.
 Journalist Zalin Grant writes:

 From the start Phoenix was controversial and a magnet for attracting antiwar protests in the States.
 Some of the suspicion about the program grew from its very name. ... [¶] [Another cause was] Colby's and Komer's insistence on describing Phoenix in bureaucratic terms that were clear only to themselves. ...
 [This] contributed to a widespread belief that they were out to assassinate the largely innocent opponents of the Saigon government and trying to cover up their immoral acts with bewildering obfuscations.